Talkala logo

 Some destinations stay visible in the rate directory even when Talkala is temporarily not placing calls there.
 When that happens, the route shows Unavailable, the price is hidden, and the call is blocked before any real connection starts.

 A listed destination is not always a callable destination.
-Talkala can keep a country visible while upstream coverage, carrier support, or an internal operations decision is still under review.
+Talkala can keep a country visible while coverage, carrier support, or an operations review is still in progress.

 • Unavailable destinations stay visible so you can still find the route in the directory.